 This week’s Throw Back Thursday Fly is Lingrens Olive.

 I found this fly in the American Nymph Fly Tying Manual (1975) by Randall Kaufmann.
 It imitates many mayfly nymphs and the fly pattern sheet suggests tying these nymphs in sizes 10 – 18.
+It was named Lingren’s Olive.
+But after writing this TBT post, I’ve since found out the name was wrong in Kaufmann’s book.
+It should read Lindgren’s Olive.

 This is a recent tie in a size 16 I plan on trying in the near future to imitate a Blue Wing Olive nymph.
 The fly pattern directions are to trim the hackle on top and bottom, leaving hackle on the sides for legs.
 I think I’ll try it as a soft hackle and make a few cuts out on the river.